Cover image credit goes to Alex over at Medium.com!

 - Bright in the treble, but not harsh.
-May be the best aspect of this can.
+Maybe the best aspect of this can.

-- Fold nicely for portability.
+- Folds nicely for portability.

 - Removable cable.
 A separate straight cable can be purchased as well.

-- Bass is tight, accurate and clean.
+- The bass is tight, accurate, and clean.

 - Replaceable ear-cups.

-- Build and comfort both lacking.
+- Build and comfort are both lacking.

-- Ear-pads will get hot and sweaty after awhile.
+- Earpads will get hot and sweaty after a while.
 They are big enough but not deep enough.
-They are replaceable however.
+They are replaceable, however.